Deep Vein Thrombosis

 Medications

-Another group of medications that treat blood clots are called “clot busters” (or thrombolytics).
-These drugs, which are given by IV, are used to break up more serious DVTs, as well as pulmonary embolism.
-They can cause serious bleeding.
-They are reserved for use when the blood clot is considered life-threatening or leg symptoms are severe.
+“Clot busters” (thrombolytics) can also be used to treat blood clots.
+These drugs, which are given by IV or can be targeted with specialized catheters put into the clot, are used to break up more serious DVTs, as well as pulmonary embolisms.
+They can cause serious bleeding and are reserved for use when the blood clot is considered life-threatening or leg symptoms are severe.

 Filters